• Skip to primary navigation

 ♨️ Can I bake tortilla chips?

-Pro tip: Fill a spray bottle with oil and lime juice to coat the chips prior to baking.
+If you know you’ll be making chips often, you can even fill a spray bottle with oil and lime juice to coat the chips prior to baking.

 Corn Tortillas, Salt, and Oil.